Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 117/README.md

 1. Provide a list of values and a number you want to add.
 2. Call the `next_in_line()` function with those arguments.
 3. Receive the updated list (or an error message if the list is empty).

----

-Let me know if you want this in `.md` format or bundled with previous programs!